techidaily/site-win11-tips/source/_posts/eliminating-additional-views-in-win-11s-context-menu.md

  Here's how to download Winaero Tweaker and use it to remove the "show more options" entry from the context menu:

-1. Download the[Winaero Tweaker zip file](https://winaero.com/downloads/winaerotweaker.zip) on your computer.
+1. Download the [Winaero Tweaker zip file](https://winaero.com/downloads/winaerotweaker.zip) on your computer.
 2. Unzip the file, open the executable, and then follow the on-screen instructions to install it on your computer.
 3. Launch Winaero Tweaker and choose the**Classic Full Context Menus** option from the left sidebar.
 ![Classic Full Context Menus option of Winaero](https://static1.makeuseofimages.com/wordpress/wp-content/uploads/2023/02/classic-full-context-menus-option.jpg)